Carnival flyer

 Of emotions through the ages.

 While some of these works are funny and self-explanatory, there's one that's more nuanced.
-In the piece titled World Famous Hunger Artist, (not pictured above) three of my favorite artworks are referenced.
+In the piece titled World Famous Hunger Artist (pictured below), three of my favorite artworks are referenced.

 One is the Franz Kafka story, A Hunger Artist.
 While it might call to mind the old cliche of the starving artist, it's different than that.
 The story depicts a once-famous, proud, perfectionist artist, literally caged, whose practice is starvation.
 The perfection of his art means his death.
 He resents that the audience and the official watchers don't recognize his achievement or authenticity.
 They assume he's a fake and intentionally look away in order to give him a chance to cheat, but he would never cheat and is insulted that anyone would even consider that possibility.